Academic Catalog

 (5 credits) (Fall Semester)

-Junior Studio 3 (5) (F) building on the prior year and setting the stage for this junior year, deepens study of the contemporary practice of the Western language of architecture.
+Building on the prior year and setting the stage for this junior year, this course deepens the study of the contemporary practice of the Western language of architecture.
 At the neighborhood scale, architectural types and the relationship to urbanism, with its place types, is introduced.
 Featured are urban house types (ie, row house, courtyard house, free-standing city house, stacked housing, and apartment buildings).
 The studio introduces the architect's responsibility to steward resources in the choice of materials and in the composition of plan and elevation.
 In the increasing scale of urbanism, this studio focuses on the neighborhood culture of place in which the use of types and symbolic ornament has the greatest capacity as a matrix for social identity.

 Prerequisite(s): ARCH-2112, ARCH-2301, PHYS-2000 (or PHYS-2100) and prequisite or corequisite: ARCH-2300.